Murder of Alberto Adriano: Murder

-On June 10, 2000, Adriano watched the opening game of the UEFA Euro 2000 football championship.
+On 10 June 2000, Adriano watched the opening game of the UEFA Euro 2000 football championship.
 He had told his friends that he was planning a trip to Mozambique.
 At around 1:30 am, he walked home 400 metres across Dessau city park.
 In the park he encountered three drunk neo-Nazis, who had missed their train home and were walking around shouting far-right slogans such as "Heil Hitler".
 They attacked Adriano and beat him to the ground, continuing to stamp on his head.
 He died from his injuries three days later.
 Three suspects, Enrico H., Frank M. and Christian R., were arrested the same night and confessed to the crime.
-Enrico H. was convicted of murder and the other two were imprisoned for 9 years in juvenile detention.
+Enrico H. was convicted of murder and the other two were imprisoned for nine years in juvenile detention.

 Legacy

-The murder caused widespread revulsion in Germany and the Chancellor Gerhard Schroeder attended Adriano's funeral.
+The murder caused widespread revulsion in Germany and the Chancellor Gerhard Schröder attended Adriano's funeral.
 After the court case, Schroeder said it was "a suitable verdict for a heinous crime".
 Anti-Nazi initiatives were organised and Adriano's family was financially supported.
 Henning Mankell wrote a play based on the killing of Adriano which premiered at the Theater tri-bühne in Stuttgart in 2003.